 Project cost management entails several carefully planned steps.
 Travel and expenses (T&E) are one kind of cost involved in PCM.
-Project managers and cost accountants often overlook the importance of T&E management in the success of their project.
+Project managers and cost accountants often overlook the importance of T&E management in the success of their projects.

-In this article, we discuss some of the conventional project cost management techniques and the importance of T&E management in it
+In this article, we discuss some of the conventional project cost management techniques and the importance of T&E management in it.

 List of the common project expenses

 Broadly speaking, projects vary in scope, time duration, and budget.
 Projects also vary according to the industry they operate in.

 - Labor costs - These are the costs associated with allocating employees to a particular project.
 These include the labor costs which are accounted for as a per hour dollar cost.
 Accountants often also include the opportunity costs for employees who work on multiple projects to highlight the true cost.